Quantum Coherent Transport of 1D ballistic states in second order topological insulator Bi$_4$Br$_4$: Low-temperature quantum transport

-Despite $l_\varphi$ being much shorter than the segment length, we find sizeable fluctuation amplitudes with no systematic decrease with increasing segment length.
+Despite $l_\varphi$ being much shorter than the segment length, we find sizable fluctuation amplitudes with no systematic decrease with increasing segment length.
 We recall that UCF in diffusive conductors should decrease as the segment length extends beyond $l_\varphi$, due to self-averaging.
-By contrast the absence of a systematic decrease in fluctuations amplitude with length (Fig. \ref{fig:interf}d) shows that the quantum interference we measure do not originate from diffusive path within the flake.
+By contrast{,} the absence of a systematic decrease in fluctuations amplitude with length [Fig. \ref{fig:interf}(d)] shows that the quantum interference we measure does not originate from a diffusive path within the flake.

-Rather, we propose that diffuse transport only occurs in the damaged region near the contacts, roughly 100 nm in size as discussed above.
+Rather, we propose that diffuse transport occurs only in the damaged region near the contacts, roughly 100 nm in size as discussed above.
 Those diffusive regions are connected by 1D ballistic channels, up to 5 $\mu$m long, so that coherent transport occurs over up to 5 $\mu$m.
 We conjecture that it is the transmission from contacts to ballistic channel that is modulated by quantum interference in the disordered regions.
 This is what leads to the absence of self-averaging and to the high field scale of UCF and WAL.
-This scenario was already pointed out in the context of the conductance of edge states in the integer quantum Hall effect \cite{Buttiker1988} and is qualitatively reproduced by our numerical simulations (Figure \ref{fig:Simul}a and \cite{SM}).
+This scenario was already pointed out in the context of the conductance of edge states in the integer quantum Hall effect \cite{Buttiker1988} and is qualitatively reproduced by our numerical simulations [Fig. \ref{fig:Simul}(a) and section 5 in Supplemental Material \cite{SM}).